MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 That's fine, it's not hard to find your teams own natural order of progression.
 All you need to do is:

 1) Embrace the fact that we are all learning new things every day and that your team needs slack to learn
-2) Identify your team’s specific bottlenecks
+2) Identify your team’s specific bottlenecks and the potential practices that can improve it
 3) Be strategic in picking a new practice.
 Be willing to soldier the dips when adopting it
 4) Make improvement part of your daily process, not a special event